In this financial wellness guide, you’ll learn the key areas to improve your financial health and wellbeing.

 Financial wellness matters because it recognizes that lack of financial planning and preparation leads to increased stress, mood changes, and lower productivity, impacting our relationships and work performance.

-Many have argued money isn’t important and it cannot buy happiness.
+Many have argued money isn’t essential and it cannot buy happiness.
 But money does play a significant role in our society.
 It’s the currency that pays for food, shelter, and medicine.
 It allows us the necessities to survive and the luxuries we enjoy.

 Consider these questions: what feelings and thoughts come to mind about money?
 Do you feel secure about your future?
 Do you get anxious waiting for payday?

 When we’re not in control of money, it controls our ability to live well too.
 Can you afford the much-needed time off?
 Are you able to enjoy your favorite latte?
 Do you skip social and family events to stick to a budget?

-I believe people can achieve financial well-being through a shift in mindset, a better understanding of finances, access to better banking products, and a supportive community.
+I believe people can achieve financial wellbeing through a shift in mindset, improved financial decision-making, access to better banking products, and a supportive community.

 The Financial Wellness Roadmap

 I created a roadmap to guide people who have different starting points in their financial journeys.
-The road to financial wellness includes 5 stages–financial literacy, financial capability, financial security, financial independence, and financial freedom.
-Your journey to financial well-being isn’t about making millions of dollars.
+The road to financial wellness includes five stages–financial literacy, financial capability, financial security, financial independence, and financial freedom.
+Your journey to financial wellbeing isn’t about making millions of dollars.
 It’s about taking into account how you’re feeling today as you plan for a better tomorrow.

 The roadmap can guide your progress and includes:

 Stage 1.
 Financial Literacy

 The path to financial literacy is understanding the basics of personal finance, banking terms, and how money works.
-This addresses topical money worries and financial foundations.
+Financial literacy addresses topical money worries and personal finance fundamentals.

 Stage 2.
 Financial Capability

 The path to financial capability is knowledgeable and capable of making better decisions with your money.
 Access to better tools can improve your economic life.

 Stage 3.
 Financial Security

 Stage 4.
 Financial Independence

-The path to financial independence is reached when you have enough money to cover your basic needs and some luxuries.
+The path to financial independence is when you have enough money to cover your basic needs and some luxuries.
 Employment becomes optional.